bpoblette/portfolio-website/README.md

 * about page

 What each page will have is to tbd, but I do want some of my youtube videos to be embeded into projects page.

+Adding more to readme to make sure git is properly setup on my personal computer